Angular Values of Nonautonomous Linear Dynamical Systems: Part II -Reduction Theory and Algorithm: Introduction

 To keep this paper self-contained, some important definitions and estimates of angles from \cite{BeFrHu20} are summarized in Section \ref{sec1}.
-Our different notions of an $s$-th angular value are based on the averages
+Our notion of an $s$-th angular value is based on the averages

-Here $V$ is an element of the Grassmann manifold $\cG(s,d)$ of $s$-dimensional subspaces of $\R^d$ and $\ang(U,V)$ denotes the largest principal angle between two subspaces $U,V \in \cG(s,d)$, see \cite[Ch.\ 6.4.3]{GvL2013}.
+Here $V$ is an element of the Grassmann manifold $\cG(s,d)$ of $s$-dimensional subspaces of $\R^d$.
+By $\ang(U,V)\in [0,\frac{\pi}{2}]$ we denote the largest principal angle between two subspaces $U,V \in \cG(s,d)$, which can be computed by a singular value decomposition (SVD), see \cite[Ch.\ 6.4.3]{GvL2013}.
 There are several possibilities to pass to a limit in \eqref{av} and take the supremum over $V \in \cG(s,d)$, for example

-We call $\bar{\theta}_s$ the $s$-inner and $\hat{\theta}_s$ the $s$-outer angular value of the system.
-More precisely, the angular values will be given the attribute 'upper' due to the $\limsup$ in \eqref{innerouter}, while 'lower' will then refer to taking the $\liminf$.
-Moreover, analogous uniform angular values are defined by first taking the supremum of $a_{k+1,k+n}(V)$ over $k \in \N_0$ and then proceeding as above, see Definition \ref{defangularvalues} for details.
-In general, all these notions turn out to be different for nonautonomous systems, cf.\ \cite[Section 3.2]{BeFrHu20}.
+Since the supremum over the Grassmannian occurs either inside or outside the $\limsup$ we call $\bar{\theta}_s$ the $s$th inner and $\hat{\theta}_s$ the $s$th outer angular value of the system.
+Because of the $\limsup$ in \eqref{innerouter} we give these angular values the additional attribute 'upper', and then define another class of 'lower' angular values where $\liminf$ is used instead.
+Finally, we consider uniform versions of angular values by first taking the supremum of $a_{k+1,k+n}(V)$ over $k \in \N_0$ and then proceeding as above, see Definition \ref{defangularvalues}.
+This distinguishes between long-time dynamics starting at time zero and longtime dynamics starting at an arbitrary later time.
+Such a distinction is quite common in the Lyapunov theory when passing from Lyapunov exponents to Bohl exponents or from Lyapunov spectra to dichotomy spectra (\cite{Barabanov2017}, \cite{dev10}, \cite{hp14}).
+All of the above notions of angular values can be different as examples in \cite[Section 3.2]{BeFrHu20} show.
+At the end of Section \ref{sec4.3} we will reconsider these examples in view of our reduction theory.

-Our numerical methods aim at computing outer angular values.
-In case system \eqref{diffeq} is autonomous, i.e.\ $A_n = A$ for $n\in\N_0$, all eight angular values mentioned above agree for $s=1$ under a weak assumption (see \cite[Theorem 5.7]{BeFrHu20}).
-Moreover, it is shown how to compute first angular values from orthogonal bases of invariant subspaces which belong to eigenvalues of $A$ of the same modulus.
-This reduces the numerical effort substantially to a series of Schur decompositions and to one-dimensional optimization, see \cite[Secton 6]{BeFrHu20}.
+Our numerical methods aim at computing outer angular values for general nonautonomous systems.
+Recall that the more specific theory and the algorithm from \cite[Section 5, 6]{BeFrHu20} are restricted to an autonomous system \eqref{diffeq}, i.e.\ $A_n = A$ for $n\in\N_0$.
+In this case all first angular values mentioned above agree and can be computed from orthogonal bases of invariant subspaces which belong to eigenvalues of $A$ of the same modulus.
+This reduces the numerical effort substantially to a series of Schur decompositions and to one-dimensional optimization.